ChemistMikeLam/JMJP_Master/readme.md

 - [x] A [standard specification](https://github.com/ChemistMikeLam/JMJP_Standard) describing a text-only format for digitally recording paifus

+- [x] A [vim plugin](https://github.com/ChemistMikeLam/vim-jmjp) for syntax highlighting of such paifus

 - [ ] A parser for reading in such paifus into an internal representation

 - [ ] A writer for assisting in creation of such paifus